 Lifestyle & Management

-If you or someone you are caring for has a high risk of falling, consider seeing a .
-These providers have advanced training in the care of older adults, including those with multiple healthcare needs.
-Geriatrics healthcare professionals also have advanced training in caring for older people with balance problems and other health problems related to falling.
+If you or someone you are caring for has a high risk of falling, consider seeing a geriatrician or other geriatrics healthcare professional.
+These providers have advanced training in the care of older adults, including people with problems related to falling.